Chapter: Fundamentals

 FUNDAMENTALS

-The IMBUS program uses several types of ultrasound devices.
+The IMBUS program uses several types of ultrasound machine across its inpatient and outpatient settings.
 The chapters in this online textbook cannot describe every detail of performing tasks on each device, and terminology is sometimes different between devices.
-This text is designed most specifically for the GE Venue.
+The specifics in this online textbook's chapters discuss IMBUS exams performed with the GE Venue ultrasound device in our outpatient clinics.

-HANDS: The optimum technique requires the probe to be in the right hand while the left hand performs all tasks on the screen.
-Becoming accurate and efficient with this technique requires substantial practice.
+HANDS: The optimal Venue technique requires holding the probe in the right hand while using the gel-free left hand to perform all tasks on the touch screen.

-IMBUS uses radiology convention with the screen indicator in the upper left for exams other than the heart.
-With this convention and a sagittal, parasagittal, or coronal probe position, the indicator on the screen represents the head (cephalad), and the probe indicator will also be positioned cephalad.
+INDICATOR POSITION: IMBUS uses radiology convention with the screen indicator in the upper left for exams other than the heart.
+With sagittal, parasagittal, and coronal probe positions, the indicator on the screen represents the head (cephalad), and the probe indicator should point cephalad on the patient.
 A cephalad sliding of the probe shows new tissue entering from the left side of the screen.

-GEL: Beginners often use too little gel.
-In some situations, a good amount of gel should be applied directly to the area to be examined rather than repeatedly returning with the probe for more gel.
-This approach saves time and reduces the risk of losing a good viewing window.
-If the gel is being loaded onto a probe directly, it should not be done over the patient as it can splatter on their face or clothes.
-On the left in the image below, the gel was applied to the parasternal area for a cardiac exam, and on the right, the gel was used for a posterior lung exam.
+GEL: Use a good amount of gel, sometimes applied directly to the patient from the bottle or a loaded probe.
+This can save time and reduce the risk of losing a good viewing window.
+In the image below, the gel was applied to the parasternal area on the left for a cardiac exam, and on the right, it was used for a posterior lung exam.

 FREQUENCY: Our Venue presets rarely need frequency adjustment, but in excessively obese patients, lowering the default frequency from RES to GEN or from GEN to PEN may improve views, even though this sacrifices some image resolution.